rawitat/gtypist_lessons/programming_quotes.typ

 I:Rob Pike
 S:Object-oriented design is the roman numerals of computing.

+*:OOP_21
+I:Edsger Dijkstra
+S:Object-Oriented programming is an exceptionally bad idea which could have :originated in California.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU